Lumeny/Cobalt-core/README.md

 # Cobalt-core
-The core of the Cobalt
+The core of the Cobalt project